unixorn/git-extra-commands/README.md

 ### Utilities

+* [blackbox](https://github.com/StackExchange/blackbox) - Tom Limoncelli open sourced the tool they use at Stack Exchange to use GPG to store secrets in a git repository.

 * [branch-manager](https://github.com/elstgav/branch-manager) - ZSH plugin for branch management

 * [git-diffall](https://github.com/thenigan/git-diffall) - Provides a directory based diff mechanism for git.